 The overall resolution of the MX2 Pro is incredible, and it can deliver vocals properly without any loss in texture.
 The only problem is that the included cable is a proprietary 2 mm connector; while the manufacturer claims that it is more reliable than the standard MMCX connector, it does make replacing the cable hard.

 The CCA is a pretty brand new company that has only existed since 2018.
 However, they have been steadily getting more popular because they have been releasing well-built products at budget prices.
 The CCA is a sister company of Knowledge Zenith, which has a long history of making reliable budget earphones.

 Shure is known for making some of the best in-ear monitors globally, and they are widely popular among drummers and general users.
-The SE315 is a pair of in-ear monitors that have been built exceptionally well and is the successor of the immensely popular Shure SE215.
+The Shure SE315 is built exceptionally well and is the successor of the immensely popular Shure SE215 wireless in-ear monitor.
 They are incredibly portable, and they are stable enough even to play sports while wearing them.
 This allows them to be great in ear monitors for drummers as you can play wildly without worrying about them falling off.
 Sadly, the sound quality of the SE315 is mediocre at best.

 The SE315 uses just a single driver.
 The bass is optimized quite well, but it can sound quite boomy at times.
 The midrange performance is unexceptional, and vocals can seem a bit honky at times.
 The treble is partially bad as the balance is quite off and high frequencies are quite underemphasized.